RetroDECK/ES-DE/INSTALL-DEV.md

 The bundled es_systems.xml file is located in the resources directory that is part of the application installation.
 For example this could be `/usr/share/emulationstation/resources/systems/unix/es_systems.xml` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/resources/systems/macos/es_systems.xml` on macOS or `C:\Program Files\EmulationStation-DE\resources\systems\windows\es_systems.xml` on Windows.
 The actual location may differ from these examples of course, depending on where ES-DE has been installed.

-It doesn't matter in which order you define the systems as they will be sorted by the full system name inside the application, but it's still probably a good idea to add them in alphabetical order to make the file easier to maintain.
+It doesn't matter in which order you define the systems as they will be sorted by the `<fullname>` tag or by the optional `<systemsortname>` tag when displayed inside the application.
+But it's still a good idea to add the systems in alphabetical order to make the configuration file easier to maintain.

 Keep in mind that you have to set up your emulators separately from ES-DE as the es_systems.xml file assumes that your emulator environment is properly configured.